Natural Remedies For Constipation Symptoms & Causes

-Constipation is generally fixable with natural therapies, and without OTC laxatives, prescription medication or
+Constipation is generally fixable with natural therapies, and without OTC laxatives, prescription medication, or

-important point in getting constipation relief is by addressing the root cause in your daily diet and lifestyle - which in turn governs digestion and bowel movements.
+surgeries.
+The important point in getting constipation relief is by addressing the root cause in your daily diet and lifestyle - which in turn governs digestion and bowel movements.

 What is Constipation?